 11. Put an original spin on a less-popular extension

 All out of ideas for a .com or .co.uk name?
 It may be time to consider other, newer, less well-known extensions.
 There are many to choose from and new domains are coming on to the market all the time.
 Some lend themselves to creative uses.

 12. Look at what extensions are coming soon

-Since 2013, new domain name extensions have been entering the market.
+New domain name extensions continue to enter the market.
 If you're out of domain name ideas, check which new extensions will be launched soon.

 While it's hard to predict which of these extensions will gain market approval, they certainly offer scope for creativity.